den-materials/angular-style-guide/README.md

 <!-- DIRECTIVES -->
-# When talking about directives
+# When working with custom directives
 Use these guidelines when introducing and working with directives.

 ### Directives not controllers should manipulate the DOM.